Private QR Code Photo Album — How to Share Event Photos Securely

 Step 3: Display the QR code at your event — on table cards, signage, screens, or in the event invitation.
 The more visible the code, the higher the participation rate.
 Include a brief instruction: 'Scan to share your photos.'

 Step 4: During the event, guests scan the code with their phone camera.
 It opens a mobile-optimized upload page in their browser (not the App Store).
-They enter a display name and start uploading — the entire process takes under 10 seconds.
+They enter a display name and start uploading — the entire process is faster than posting to Instagram.

 Step 5: After the event, download the complete collection in original resolution.
 Decide how long the gallery stays accessible — then archive or permanently delete it.
 Your data, your timeline.